nitheeshk03/C-Programming-Class/README.md

 - Develop programming projects in C modularly and refine incrementally
 - Write clean and well documented code
 - Prepare for advanced coursework that employs C programming at its base
+- Understand and implement data structures in C